May 23-27, 2022

 The interactions between geoenvironmental and anthropic processes are increasing due to the ever-growing population and its related side effects (e.g., urban sprawl, natural resource and energy consumption, etc.).
 Natural hazards, land degradation, environmental pollution and climate change are some of the most evident results of the “interactions” between geosphere and anthroposphere.
 At a finer spatial scale, geo-environmental and geo-engineering issues in urban contexts or in the proximity of infrastructures represent a wide set of challenges that directly affect the critical zone.
 In this context, spatial and spatiotemporal data are crucial for the analysis, modelling and forecasting of the possible interactions between human activities and the geoenvironment.

-Sebastiano Trevisani, Iuav University of Venice, Italy (Scientific Coordinator)
+Sebastiano Trevisani, Iuav University of Venice (Scientific Coordinator)

 Mikhail Kanevski, University of Lausanne (Scientific Co-coordinator)